-The health information technician is an important member of the health care team who secures, analyzes, integrates and manages health information for patient care, performs diagnostic and procedure coding, utilizes electronic systems for reimbursement, planning and research activities, and maintains a legal patient record.
+The health information technician is an important member of the health care team who secures, analyzes, integrates and manages health information for patient care, performs diagnostic and procedure coding, utilizes electronic systems for revenue cycle and data management activities, and maintains a legal patient record.
 This information steers the health care industry.
 The program is designed to combine general education and technical courses for a well-rounded and functional education.
-To further the student's knowledge, the program utilizes Web-based educational electronic health record systems, and time is spent in health care facilities.
+To further the student's knowledge, the program utilizes web-based educational electronic health record-related systems, and an on-site internship is required.

-Assign diagnostic and procedure codes according to official guidelines.
+Determine diagnosis and procedure codes and groupings according to official guidelines.

 Demonstrate, identify and utilize organizational management and leadership skills.

 Apply knowledge of medical terminology, anatomy and physiology, pathophysiology, pharmacology, computer concepts and application, and math statistics.

 Minnesota State Community and Technical College is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.